-Customer research is the collection and analysis of information about your customers.
+Customer research is the collection and analysis of information about your customers; customer insights.
 This might sound pretty straightforward, but customer research comes in many forms and nuances.
 Because only if you really understand the needs, motivations, context and behavior of your customers, you can improve their experience.

 Now that many organizations are adopting lean and agile working methods, the definition and interpretation of customer research is evolving.
 Nowadays, there is more and more interaction and constant dialogue with the customer during the design process, and even afterwards.

 Customer research is never a goal in itself, it’s a tool.
 If you, for instance, want to improve or develop a service or optimize an internal process, you can use customer research as a tool to help you determine the next steps.

 what are the most commonly used customer research methods?

 Depending on your goal, there are various tools, models and methods that you can use to conduct customer research, to structure it and, above all, to make it practical.
 At Essense we use both qualitative and quantitative research.
 Below, we’ll list our most commonly used methods.